 A will may not be the only solution needed if:

 Your circumstances involve layers of complexity that a standalone will cannot fully address, such as business succession, multi-jurisdictional assets, or trust structures.
 In these cases, a will is likely to form part of a broader estate plan, but additional instruments or coordinated legal advice across jurisdictions may also be required.
-We identify these situations through our assessment and advise accordingly.
+We address these situations through a Platinum scoping call.

 We do not take the position that everyone must have a will.
 We take the position that everyone should understand whether they need one, and if so, what kind.
-That is the purpose of our free assessment.
+That is what this page is here to do.

 What We Have Seen in Practice